 Keeping it Safe: Always be sure to cook ground beef until no pink color remains.
 Ground beef can host harmful bacteria that are destroyed only by cooking the meat all the way through.

-Cooking Ground Meat: Ground beef, veal, lamb and pork should be cooked to an internal temperature of 160°F, while ground chicken and turkey should be cooked to an internal temperature of 165°F. For accurate results, use a digital instant-read food thermometer, inserting it into center of meat.
+Cooking Ground Meat: Part of knowing how to cook ground beef is knowing how to do so safely.
+Ground beef, veal, lamb and pork should be cooked to an internal temperature of 160°F, while ground chicken and turkey should be cooked to an internal temperature of 165°F. For accurate results, use a digital instant-read food thermometer, inserting it into center of meat.
 If the meat piece is too thin to check from the top, insert thermometer sideways into the piece of meat or burger.

 Draining Ground Beef: Many recipes call for ground beef to be drained after cooking to reduce the amount of fat and moisture going into the final recipe.
 An easy way to do that, is to cook the ground beef until no longer pink and then drain in a colander in the sink.
 You can also blot with paper towels to remove even more fat and moisture, but be careful not to go overboard as the fat and juices also contain the flavor too.

 Make Ahead: If ground beef is a staple in your cooking routine, save time by cooking it in advance.
 Refrigerate the ground beef promptly after cooking, and it will be safe in the refrigerator for up to 3 to 4 days, or frozen for up to 3 months.
 Never partially cook ground beef for later use; it should be fully cooked to destroy bacteria.